Thyraxis/mismis-leak-build/readme.md

-since i got blocked might well i leak it + ratted (more info in folders)
+since i got blocked might well leak it and prob its ratted asf (more info in folders)